inz/gitorious-cookbooks/README.md

 Support for additional releases may be added in the future.
 If you find the script working for other releases, please let me know and I'll add them to the list.

-After getting all prerequisites for the chef-solo run, the script will launch the node configuration file (https://gist.github.com/raw/847256/chef-gitorious-node-debian.json) your default editor.
+After getting all prerequisites for the chef-solo run, the script will launch the node configuration file (https://gist.github.com/raw/847256/chef-gitorious-node-debian.json) in your default editor.
 Adjust the node settings to your environment, save the file and close the editor for the installation to continue.

 # Troubleshooting